slavakung/slavakung.github.io/_pages/cv.md

 - Graduation with honors
     - *summa cum laude* both B.Sc. & M.Sc.
     - & Dean's award for excellent thesis

+You can also read more about me in an interview for magazine [Dotyk](https://www.dotyk.cz/byznys/uci-stroje-chapat-vyznamy-slov.html) and the [Open Informatics](https://oi.fel.cvut.cz/cs/gustav-sourek-absolvent-magisterskeho-oboru-umela-inteligence-v-r-2013) programme (in czech).

+### Invited talks:
+- University of Cambridge
+  - in AI research group seminar series in the Department of Computer Science
+- Virginia Tech
+  - in a joint Data Science course with Morgan State and Hampden-Sydney

 <!---
 <object data="{{https://gustiks.github.io}}{{https://gustiks.github.io}}/files/gustav_sir_CV.pdf" width="1000" height="1000" type="application/pdf"></object>